haopeng-liu/FCatch/tool.md

 {:/comment}

 # [](#header-1)True TOF bugs found by FCatch
-The details of all the ture TOF bugs found by FCatch can be accessed in 3 ways:
+The details of all the true TOF bugs found by FCatch can be accessed in 3 ways:
 * Read the document in [Github](https://github.com/haopeng-liu/TOF-bugs)

 * Remotely access the VM and reproduce each bug